-- (a) the aims and provisions of this Scheme and any other local planning scheme operating within the Scheme area. - (b) the requirements of orderly and proper planning including any proposed local planning scheme or amendment to this Scheme that has been advertised under the Planning and Development (Local Planning Schemes) Regulations 2015 or any other proposed planning instrument that the local government is seriously considering adopting or approving; - (g) any local planning policy for the Scheme area - (m) the compatibility of the development with its setting including - - (i) the compatibility of the development with the desired future character of its setting; - (ii) the relationship of the development to development on adjoining land or on other land in the locality including, but not limited to, the likely affect of the height, bulk, scale, orientation and appearance of the development; and - (iii) social impacts of the development. - (n) the amenity of the locality including the following - - (i) environmental impacts of the development; - (ii) the character of the locality; and - (iii) social impacts of the development. - the suitability of the land for the development taking into account the possible risk to human health or safety. - (w) the history of the site where the development is located. - (y) any submissions received on the application.
+- (a) the aims and provisions of this Scheme and any other local planning scheme operating within the Scheme area. - (b) the requirements of orderly and proper planning including any proposed local planning scheme or amendment to this Scheme that has been advertised under the Planning and Development (Local Planning Schemes) Regulations 2015 or any other proposed planning instrument that the local government is seriously considering adopting or approving; - (g) any local planning policy for the Scheme area - (m) the compatibility of the development with its setting including - (i) the compatibility of the development with the desired future character of its setting; - (ii) the relationship of the development to development on adjoining land or on other land in the locality including, but not limited to, the likely affect of the height, bulk, scale, orientation and appearance of the development; and - (iii) social impacts of the development. - (n) the amenity of the locality including the following - (i) environmental impacts of the development; - (ii) the character of the locality; and - (iii) social impacts of the development. - (r) the suitability of the land for the development taking into account the possible risk to human health or safety. - (y) any submissions received on the application.